-A liability is when a person becomes legally responsible for a past action such as damaging property or injuring a person.
-One of life’s lessons is that you do not have to be wrong to get sued, and when you are sued you must now defend yourself, or lose by default.
+A liability is when a person becomes legally responsible for his action, such as damaging property or injuring a person.
+One of life’s lessons is that you do not have to be wrong to get sued, and when you are sued you must defend yourself, or lose by default.
 Liability coverage will pay for an attorney to defend you and then pay the plaintiff, up to policy limits, if the case does not work out in your favor.
 Considering that a good defense attorney costs between $500 to $1,000 per hour and liability coverage costs a small fraction of that, having it can prove to be advantageous and shield you from serious financial responsibility.